kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 ### Do it right almost all the time.
 (85-95%)

-You are about as good as the high level payers.
+You are about as good as the high level players.
 You have high success rate and low failure rate.
 You still fail, but nobody cares because you win more times than you lose.

 ### Does it all the time (96%)